Series B

 Also known as Series B Round, Series B Financing

-Series B is the scaling round that funds GTM expansion and team build after a company has proven its initial GTM motion.
-Carta puts the median Series B pre-money valuation at $118.9M for primary rounds in Q3 2025, with median dilution falling to 12.9% as round sizes grow without proportional valuation increases.
+Series B is the scaling round that funds go-to-market expansion and team build after a company has proven its initial GTM motion.
+The round shifts the question from 'does this work?' to 'how big can this get?'

 In depth

 Series B is the awkward middle stage of venture.
-The company has cleared the existential risk, the burn is real, and the question shifts from "does this work?" to "how big can this get?"
-Series B leads are typically growth-stage funds writing $20-40M checks, sometimes with a tranche structure tied to forward milestones.
+The company has cleared most of the existential risk, the burn is real, and the question shifts from "does this work?" to "how big can this get?"
+Series B leads are typically growth-stage funds writing checks substantially larger than the Series A, sometimes with a tranche structure tied to forward milestones.

 The capital structure also gets more complex.
-Pay-to-play provisions, ratchets, and aggressive participating preferred terms reappear in tougher market conditions.
-Cooley's Q4 2025 report notes that pay-to-play frequency reached 10.1% in Q2 2025, mostly at Series B and later.
+Pay-to-play provisions, ratchets, and aggressive participating preferred terms reappear in tougher market conditions, and the share of rounds with structured terms is a useful proxy for how tight the market is.

 Why it matters

 Series B is where venture math starts to mean something for LPs.
-The company is no longer a binary, and the markup from B to C is the cleanest predictor of fund-level TVPI in growth-oriented portfolios.
-A Series A check that marks up to a clean Series B at 2-3x cost typically tracks to a 4-6x exit on average, modeling forward off Cambridge Associates benchmarks.
+The company is no longer a binary, and the markup from B to C is one of the cleaner predictors of fund-level TVPI in growth-oriented portfolios.
+A Series A check that marks up to a clean Series B at 2-3x cost typically tracks to a meaningful exit multiple on average, though the variance around that mean is wide.

 For founders, Series B is also the first stage where secondary sales become feasible.
-Lead investors often allow 5-10% of the round to clear early shareholder positions, releasing pressure on founders who have been paying themselves below market for 5-7 years.
+Lead investors often allow a small share of the round to clear early shareholder positions, releasing pressure on founders who have been paying themselves below market for years.

 Worked example

-A B2B SaaS company at $11M ARR raises a $30M Series B at $170M pre-money, $200M post-money.
-The lead does not require a pool top-up because the existing 12% pool is sufficient.
+A B2B SaaS company raises a $30M Series B at $170M pre-money, $200M post-money.
+The lead does not require a pool top-up because the existing pool is sufficient.

 Series B dilution: $30M / $200M = 15.0%